 “The Share the Pennies program is a direct response to the energy burden,” said Fletcher.

-Those that qualify for the program can receive approximately $5,000 in assistance.
-Over the next two years, an additional $1 million in funding will be added through a partnership with the Tennessee Valley Authority.
+Those that qualify for the program will receive assistance based on inspections and the needs of the home.
+Over the next two years, an additional $1 million in funding will be added through a partnership with the Tennessee Valley Authority and recipients could receive up to $8,000 in repairs, if needed.

 Applications are online at MIFA.org/sharethepennies and will be accepted starting June 19.